Boshl/StudentAnnotations/README.md

 ## Publication

 We updated the dataset and are currently working on updating our publication.
 Our latest contribution can be found [here](https://educationaldatamining.org/edm2024/proceedings/2024.EDM-posters.77/2024.EDM-posters.77.pdf).
-This publication still refers to the dataset in the folder `/old_version/annotations.csv`.
+The publication still refers to the dataset in the folder `/old_version/annotations.csv`, but the updated dataset is already available in the file `annotations_new.csv`.

 ## Citation
 ```bibtex